Our customers have been hired by:

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

-Find resume guides for marketing-related jobs that you can explore:
+Find other entry-level job guides and resume guides for marketing-related jobs that you can explore:

 - Brand Ambassador Resume Example

 - Communications Specialist Resume Example

 - 500+ Professional Resume Examples

 Ella R. Brown

 A dedicated Dean’s List achiever aspiring to secure an entry-level marketing position.
 Motivated to gain practical marketing experience at Ga!n, a top-level advertisement agency.
 Created a viral post on Instagram, reaching over 2000 likes, and increased Berkley’s College’s page views by 30% with pitched stories.